objectionary/news.eolang.org/_posts/2022/06/2022-06-28-fixed-version-of-objectionary.md

 are "foreign" and tries to find them in [Objectionary](https://github.com/objectionary/home).
 It finds them, downloads, and then compiles locally.
 The problem is that the objects in Objectionary are not static: they get new versions very often.
-That's why, in order to stabilize your build you may want to use their fixed versions.
+That's why, in order to stabilize your build, you may want to use their fixed versions.

 <!--more-->